'You were wrong,' Will Smith's sister tells Cardell Hayes during emotional testimony

+“He was my best friend,” Racquel Smith told Hayes during her victim-impact statement during the start of what would’ve been an otherwise routine sentencing hearing, if not for a last-minute, long-shot effort by the defense that sought a new trial.
+“He was not a perfect man, but he was so perfect to me.”

-NEW ORLEANS -- Often-rambling testimony offered by a former soldier and high-school physics teacher who claimed he heard two guns fire the night Will Smith was fatally shot was the start of what would have been an otherwise routine sentencing hearing had Cardell Hayes' attorney not filed a last-minute motion for a new trial based on that man's testimony.
+Racquel Smith’s testimony came at the end of a day that began with a rambling testimony by a former soldier and retired high-school physics teacher who claimed he heard two guns fire the night Smith was killed.

-But in the end, Orleans Parish Criminal District Court Judge Camille Buras denied the long-shot motion for a new trial, and attorneys for Hayes invoked their right to delay his sentencing by 48 hours.

-Still, victim-impact testimony began Wednesday, ahead of the sentencing now set for Friday.
+Hayes’ attorneys have argued that he only fired in self-defense, and they said he provided evidence that proved that.

+But Michael Burnside's testimony quickly devolved into a meandering, hour-long, often off-topic rant by a man who said he doesn’t track days and time on a calendar or clock and couldn’t say for certain that the night claimed to hear two guns was April 9, 2016 -- the night Smith was killed and his wife shot in the leg after a road-rage incident in the Lower Garden District.

 LIVE | Twitter updates from Cardell Hayes Sentencing